LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsection{Calibration}

-To increase the fidelity of the simulation, available sensor data of the gyros and magnetometers was captured and used to augment the simulation and incorporated into the domain randomization during training.
-With the availability of telemetry data after the satellite's launch, the moments of inertia could additionally be refined, and the residual magnetic dipole moments as well as the gyro bias determined.
-While the latter is generally part of regular mission operation, we applied machine learning techniques for refinement of the initial classical calibration.
+To increase the fidelity of the simulation, available sensor data of the gyros and magnetometers were captured and used to augment the simulation and incorporated into the domain randomization during training.
+With the availability of telemetry data after the satellite's launch, the moments of inertia could additionally be refined, and the residual magnetic dipole moments as well as the gyro bias recalibrated.
+While this is typically handled as part of regular mission operations using classical calibration methods, machine learning techniques were applied here to refine the initial calibration.